crjiminez03/DataAnalyticsPortfolio/README.md

 <h1>Welcome to my Data Analytics Portfolio!</h1>

-👋Greetings,
+👋 Greetings,

 Christopher Jiminez, a seasoned 📊 Business Intelligence and Systems II Analyst with expertise in data analytics and cyber/network security.
 Currently on track to graduate with a B.S. in Data Analytics from WGU in March 2024.

-💻Proficient in SQL, Tableau, Power BI, and Python, I've conducted impactful analyses on topics like Covid deaths and vaccinations.
+💻 Proficient in SQL, Tableau, Power BI, and Python, I've conducted impactful analyses on topics like Covid deaths and vaccinations.
 My portfolio showcases hands-on experience in project management, statistical analysis, and machine learning applications, reflecting a commitment to ethical data practices.

-🎓Certified in foundational data science, Python programming, advanced data analytics, and statistical analysis, I offer a unique blend of technical proficiency and strategic thinking.
+🎓 Certified in foundational data science, Python programming, advanced data analytics, and statistical analysis, I offer a unique blend of technical proficiency and strategic thinking.
 Each certification is complemented by practical portfolio activities, demonstrating my ability to translate theoretical knowledge into real-world solutions.

-🔍Explore my portfolio to witness a concise yet comprehensive narrative of my analytical rigor, strategic insights, and commitment to excellence.
+🔍 Explore my portfolio to witness a concise yet comprehensive narrative of my analytical rigor, strategic insights, and commitment to excellence.

 Best,